List of hotel fires in the United States: Terminal Hotel

 On May 16, 1938, a fire broke out in the Terminal Hotel in Atlanta, Georgia, killing 35 people, although some sources claim the death toll was either 27 or 34.
 The five-story hotel was located at Spring and Mitchell Streets across the street from Terminal Station in the Hotel Row district.
-The fire broke out in the basement and shortly afterwards a bellhop heard a kitchen boy yell, "O Lawdy, fire".
+The fire broke out in the basement and shortly thereafter a bellhop heard a kitchen boy yell, "O Lawdy, fire".
 The fire spread quickly, choking off fire escapes and stairs just a few seconds after it caught.
-The building was fully ablaze minutes after the alarm bell sounded shortly after 3:00 a.m.
+The building was fully ablaze minutes after the alarm bell sounded shortly after 3:00 am.
 Soon after the fire team arrived, the roof collapsed, hampering rescue efforts.
 Traffic was blocked off for blocks around since the walls were also in danger of collapsing.
 One hotel guest reported having to jump from the second-floor elevator cage.
 Several people were killed leaping from the building, including William Oscar Webster, a railroad engineer from Columbus, Georgia, who had jumped from a fourth-floor window.
 Firemen reported that they later found a whole family dead in one room, a woman in a rocking chair, a man and a boy stretched across the bed, and a girl kneeling by it.

 George P. Jones, the hotel manager, reported that there were about 75 people in the hotel at the time of the fire; a substantial number of them were railroad workers.
 The hotel was rebuilt in 1938 and not included in the Hotel Row District.